Atemmuda/zero_day/README.md

 This is done with vagrant virtual environment
-**This will go a lonk way to help your career** __Strong__ Yuo can reach me on (gmail)(yaw.ayeboah@gmail.com "Title")
+**This will go a lonk way to help your career** __Strong__ Yuo can reach me on (yaw.ayeboahfo@gmail.com)